enonic/react4xp-runtime-externals/README.md

 These libraries of course have to be available from the calling context (as such, they can be thought of as peer dependencies, but are obviously impossible to declare).

-In the same way, other parameters are expected either directly through `env` or in the JSON file referenced through `env.REACT4XP_CONFIG_FILE`:
+In the same way, one more parameter is expected either directly through `env` or in the JSON file referenced through `env.REACT4XP_CONFIG_FILE`:
-  - `BUILD_R4X`: mandatory string, full path to the folder where the output files will be built
+  - `BUILD_R4X`: mandatory string, full path to the React4xp build folder (where all react4xp-specific output files will be built)
-  - `RELATIVE_BUILD_R4X`: mandatory string, path to same output folder, but relative to the project root folder

 ## Examples